-Most of the business owners make a mistake of choosing either shared hosting or a poorly configured setup.
+Most business owners make the mistake of choosing either shared hosting or a poorly configured setup.
 Usually, shared hosting can’t handle the rush even if you’re a medium business.

 Once you opt for the best hosting provider, you don’t have to sweat over speed, security, and support.
 Choose the ones with 24*7 Expert Support so that even if your website goes down at any time, they are able to fix the issue within minutes.

 Since most business owners don’t really care about website security.
 This, in turn, leads to more customer data breaches during seasonal sales.

 Here are some quick tips to make sure you’ve ensured customer security:

-Check if your eCommerce transactions, network access points, customer logins and everything else is secure.
+Check if your eCommerce transactions, network access points, customer logins, and everything else is secure.

-II.
-Run cyber attack tests
+2. Run cyber attack tests

 If not, then ask your network admins to patch the flaws before the holiday season starts.

-III.
-Get HTTPS
+3. Get HTTPS